yegor256/blog/_posts/2014/oct/2014-10-21-incremental-billing.md

 In either case &mdash; you lose.

-## Continuous Billing
+## Incremental Billing

 So, what is the solution?
 Is it possible to have win-win contracts with programmers?

 {% badge /images/2014/10/xdsd-invoice-example.svg 300 %}

 Yes, it is.
-We call it "Continuous Billing".
+We call it "Incremental Billing".

 Remember, in [XDSD](http://www.xdsd.org) we work with a stream of micro-tasks, usually completed in less than an hour.
 Each completed task produces a new increment (aka a "release" or "version") of software.